rust-lang/rfcs/text/0000-msrv-resolver.md

   because users are stuck on 3-20 year old versions of the language specification.
   The compatibility story is fairly strong with Rust, helping us keep compiler and dependency upgrades cheap.
-- We also want to continue to support people whose workflow is to develop with latest dependencies in a `Cargo.lock` and then verify MSRV with a carefully crafted `Cargo.lock`.
+- Some people keep their development and production MSRVs the same while others keep them separate, like with a `Cargo.msrv.lock`
-- A `Cargo.lock` should not resolve differently when upgrading Rust.
+- A `Cargo.lock` should not resolve differently when upgrading Rust without any other action.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation